ThadHouse/deploy-utils/README.md

 For all projects, you can define deployment targets and artifacts.
 The deploy process works over SSH/SFTP and is extremely quick.

-For the previous functionality for native library building, see edu.wpi.first.NativeUtils
+For the previous functionality for native library building, see org.wpilib.NativeUtils

 Commands:
 `gradlew deploy` will deploy all artifacts